iterative/dvc.org/content/blog/2022-08-23-bitbucket-CML-runners.md

           - cml send-comment --pr --update report.md
 ```

-First we install our requirements, and then we run our data loading and model
+First, we install our requirements, and then we run our data loading and model
 training scripts.
 At this point, our runner contains our newly trained model.
 We
 need to take a few extra steps to do something with that model, however.
-Otherwise our results would be lost when CML terminates the instance upon
+Otherwise, our results would be lost when CML terminates the instance upon
 completion of our pipeline.

 To save our model, we create a pull request with `cml pr`.
 We then also create a